awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

     Choose **Next**\.

 1. In **Step 3: Add build stage**, choose **Skip build stage**, and then accept the warning message by choosing **Skip** again\.
 Choose **Next**\.
-**Note**
-You can configure a build action with a provider such as CodeBuild, which is a fully managed build service in the cloud\.
-You can also configure a build action that uses a provider with a build server or system, such as Jenkins\.
-You can walk through the steps for setting up build resources and creating a pipeline that uses those resources in the next tutorial, [Tutorial: Create a Four\-Stage Pipeline](tutorials-four-stage-pipeline.md)\.

 1. In **Step 4: Add deploy stage**, in **Deploy provider**, choose **AWS CodeDeploy**\.
 The **Region** field defaults to the same AWS Region as your pipeline\.
 In **Application name**, enter `MyDemoApplication`, or choose the **Refresh** button, and then choose the application name from the list\.
 In **Deployment group**, enter **MyDemoDeploymentGroup**, or choose it from the list, and then choose **Next**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/codepipeline-wizard-deploy-pol.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)